pboivin/filament-peek/README.md

 <a href="https://packagist.org/packages/pboivin/filament-peek"><img src="https://img.shields.io/packagist/l/pboivin/filament-peek" alt="License"></a>
 </p>

 A Filament plugin that adds a full-screen preview modal to your Edit pages.
 The modal can be used before saving to preview a modified record.
-There is also special support for Filamen't Builder field, which lets you arrange the editor and the preview side-by-side.
+There is also special support for Filament's Builder field, which lets you arrange the editor and the preview side-by-side.

 ![Screenshots of the edit page and preview modal](./art/00_collage.jpg)